By Mohammed Faraz Khan, Engagement Manager, Zinnov; Richa Kejriwal, Marketing, Zinnov

 Building an effective and engaging L&D blueprint is a key element of a talent management strategy.
-A robust L&D framework can help future proof your talent and also attract fresh blood into the system.
-The first step in building an attractive L&D plan is conducting a skills gap analysis as a part of which companies need to align with the current needs of the project and also the changing business needs.
-Based on this analysis, the next step is to plan the career path based on the individual’s long-term and short-term career aspirations.
-This step could be facilitated through employee skill survey, mentor-mentee programs, etc. The last and final step is to launch a full-fledged program.
+A robust L&D framework can help future proof talent and also attract fresh blood into the system.
+The first step in building an attractive L&D plan is conducting a skills gap analysis.
+This helps companies in aligning the overall talent needs to the current needs of the project and also the evolving business needs.
+The next step is to plan the career path based on the individuals’ long-term and short-term career aspirations.
+This could be facilitated through employee skill survey, mentor-mentee programs, etc. The last and final step is to launch a full-fledged program to address this.
 It could be an informal program that would include demo days, peer-to-peer learning, meetups, and others.
 The mode of training could also vary from being online/offline, or flexible learning options that are self-paced and mobile.

 To keep employees motivated, organizations are also using the philosophy of ‘learning as a reward’ methodology, where the top performers are getting more learning as a benefit.

-Inclusion & Diversity conversations are becoming mainstream today.
-GCoEs are rapidly promoting their I&D agenda and taking various initiatives to build an inclusive work culture.
+Inclusion & Diversity conversations have become mainstream.
+GCoEs are increasingly promoting their I&D agenda and taking various initiatives to build an inclusive work culture.
 A case in point is the “Chetana” program that was launched by the Government of Karnataka in association with Samsung & Infosys foundation to educate, enable, and empower girl students who have topped in Secondary School Examination from Government Schools across Karnataka.
 Another example is that of Intuit providing key benefits for LGBT employees among its many other initiatives.
 Intuit also partnered with Pride Circle for RISE (Reimagining Inclusion for Social Equity), India’s first LGBTI job fair, marketplace, and conference, to bring forth 20 LGBTI owned Small & Medium businesses across India.
 Such initiatives are attracting millennials to become a part of a workforce that is diverse and inclusive and believes in doing its bit for the society.

 7. Building a long-term Campus Strategy

 GCoEs are actively leveraging the university ecosystem to foster innovation and hire top fresh talent.
-There are various ways in which GCoEs can collaborate with universities:
+There are various ways in which GCoEs can collaborate with universities, as illustrated below:

 8. Building a Digital Workspace

-A digital workspace that has technology-enabled processes, intelligent automation, and a high focus on innovation and speed to market is fast-becoming talent magnet.
-Especially with millennials and tech-savvy workforce entering the market, having a digital workspace is a huge plus.
-A digital workspace encompasses several aspects of a workplace – from chatbots to knowledge repositories to enhancing the onboarding experience by leveraging platforms and technologies, and much more, all these elements together have a huge impact on the workforce both internally and externally, and can help an organization become the employer of choice.
+A digital workspace that has technology-enabled processes, intelligent automation, and a high focus on innovation and speed to market is fast-becoming a talent magnet.
+This is especially true with millennials and tech-savvy professionals entering the market, and having a digital workspace is a huge plus.
+A digital workspace encompasses several aspects of a workplace – from chatbots to knowledge repositories to enhancing the onboarding experience by leveraging platforms and technologies, and much more.
+All these elements together have a huge impact on the workforce both internally and externally and can help an organization become the employer of choice.

 DNA of an Employer of Choice

-The new-age workforce today wants to be a part of an organization that has innovation and digital in its DNA.
-Hence organizations need to build a digital culture that is conducive of all the changes that are happening in the industry and embrace them.
+The new-age workforce wants to be a part of an organization that has innovation and digital in its DNA.
+Hence organizations need to build a digital culture that is conducive to accommodate all the changes that are happening in the industry and embrace them.
 The culture should be such that encourages collaboration and diversity of ideas.
 A culture that believes in continuous learning and in being agile.
-A culture that can be called a digital culture.
+A culture that is digital in all senses of the word.

-The value systems of this digital culture will enable holistic transformation of the organization and will help it enable its talent strategies.
+The value systems of this digital culture will enable the holistic transformation of the organization and will help it enable its talent strategies.
 Several tech giants and start-ups have successfully built this culture and are capitalizing on it in terms of attracting and retaining talent.
-They have cracked the code of becoming an employer of choice.
-To stay relevant, it is about time that GCoEs and product companies up their talent game and employ these factors to move up the employer of choice pecking order.
+It’s about time that GCoEs and product companies up their talent game and crack the talent code to move up the employer of choice pecking order.

 Speak with our consultants